pbeens/ICS-Computer-Studies/Processing/ICS3C-Final-Project-2019.md

 The width of the paddle is to be set globally with the variable `paddle_width` and is to be set to 5% of the window width.

 The height of the paddle is to be set globally with the variable `paddle_height` and is to be set to 15% of the window height.

+Be sure the program continues to meet the needs addressed in the overview, above.

+## Program 03 - Working Paddle

+Combine both programs above so you have a working Pong game, with your paddle (on the right) working to bounce the ball and the wall on the left working to also bounce the ball.

+Continue using all the global variables mentioned above.

+Be sure the program continues to meet the needs addressed in the overview, above.